 By Shanon Roberts, on 11 November 2019

-A well thought out social media plan is crucial for the success of any brand’s social media marketing.
-Establishing a solid social media marketing plan allows you to better gauge how effective your posts are, and measure them against your overall digital marketing goals.
+A well-thought-out social media plan is crucial to the success of any brand’s social media marketing.
+Establishing a solid social media marketing plan allows you to gauge how effective your posts are, and measure them against your overall digital marketing goals.
 Not only that, but it’ll make your job much easier!

-Whether you’re looking to refresh your brand’s current social presence, or you’re starting from ground zero, this 8 plan step will help you establish a killer social media plan.
+Whether you’re looking to refresh your brand’s current social presence, or you’re starting from ground zero, these 8 steps will help you establish a killer social media plan.

 How to Create a Social Media Marketing Plan in 8 Steps

 #1.
 Set Goals for Your Presence in Social Networks

 Why do you want your brand to be on social media?
 The first step to building a solid marketing plan is to clearly define your goals.
 This step is crucial because if you never set any goals, you’ll never know if your strategy is successful or not.
 Without goals, you have nothing to work towards, like taking a shot in the dark.